felixmc/shortnr/README.md

 ### Features

-Beyond the basic features mentioned above, Shortnr also provides the following features:
+- RESTful API for inserting, translating, retrieving statistics about URLs.
+- Written in node.js and MySQL for speed and scalability.
+- Ability to specify a Regex pattern for filtering what URLs can be shortened.
+- Handles URL duplicates and only stores a URL in the database once, even if multiple people attempt to shorten it.
+- Ability to proxy a static page to the root URL ("/") of the service.
 - Ability to set the length and characters from which to generate shortened URLs.
 - Ability to set limits on the amount of URL-shortening requests per client in a certain amount of time.
 - Ability to whitelist and/or blacklist clients by IP address, restricting who can access the API.
 	- Ability to customize the scope of the whitelist/blacklist functionality to only certain parts of the API.

-- Ability to specify a Regex pattern for filtering what URLs can be shortened.
-- Ability to proxy a static page to the root URL ("/") of the service.
+### Background

+I started this project during break for college just for fun and to give me something to do.
+I knew I wanted to do something with node.js, and was also interested into learning more about how HTTP works, so I thought a RESTful service would be a great project.

+While this project turned out into a pretty great learning experience for me, and though I've been messing around in node.js for a while now, I learned node.js in a very informal setting, so there are bound to be things in my code that are not standard practice or perhaps not the best method of accomplishing something.
+As such, if you are a more experience node.js developer and happen to take a look at the source, I would very much appreciate any feedback.

 ### Support

 If you need help or encounter any problems with Shortnr, shout out to [@felix_mc](http://twitter.com/#!/felix_mc) on Twitter.

 # Installation